eficode-academy/helm-katas/helm-chart-conditionals.md

     nodePort: 31234
 ```

-We add the conditional to the `ports` map of the service spec in your sentences service template:
+- Add the conditional to the `ports` map of the service spec in your sentences service template:

 ```yaml
 apiVersion: v1